brenovit/blockchain-super/blockchained/README.md

 1. Core Blockchain

-    - **Blocks**: Contain transactions, a timestamp, and a hash.
+    - **Blocks**: The entity saved in the blockchain.
+It contains:
+      -  Index: the index of the block in the chain (order)
+      -  Data: the data the block holds
+      -  Timestamp: when the block was created
+      -  Nonce: the hash resolution
+      -  Previous hash: The hash of previous block
+      -  Hash: the hex output using SHA256 of the index + data + timestamp + nonce + previous hash
-    - **Mining**: A proof-of-work (PoW) mechanism.
+    - **Mining**: A proof-of-work (PoW) mechanism. (no reward yet)
+    - **Consensus**: Ensure all nodes agree on the chain.
     - **Transactions**: Users can create and broadcast transactions.
-    - **Consensus**: Ensure all nodes agree on the chain.

 2. P2P Network
    - Use **WebSockets** and **LibP2P** to communicate between nodes and FE.
-   - Nodes should be able to:
+   - There are 2 types of Nodes:
+     - Server node:
+       - Uses only pubsub with gossip protocol to communicate
        - Discover and connect to peers.
        - Sync the blockchain with other nodes.
-     - Broadcast new transactions and blocks.
+       - Broadcast new blocks.
-     - Elect a master and slave node
+       - Elect a master node.
+       - Mine and vote for the block.
+       - Connects to all topics availables
+     - Client node:
+       - Has pubsub + gossip and websocket
+       - Broadcast info from servers to/from websocket
+       - Connected to blockchain topic